Become an Expert Coder and Design Software to Solve Real Problems.

 The computer science major at Elms College teaches you to blend technical knowledge with creative thinking to design smarter software.

-Find Unique Approaches to Software Development
+Discover New Approaches to Software Development

 The Elms computer science major focuses on the design and development of software and the algorithms that make code work efficiently.